For more ELYSIUM’S PASSAGE Blog Posts, go to

 ‘Excellent!
 Most exceptional… authentically Scottish.’

-‘As though I’m still in my body, not out of it as you might wish.’
+‘As if I’m still in my body, rather than out of it as you wish.’

 ‘And so you are,’ he said.
-‘It’s just a matter of which body.
+‘It’s only a matter of which body.
 Try doing a few more breaths, and I’m sure you’ll feel much lighter, with or without the Scotch.’

-‘And yes, this brand is one of our best,’ Eli said, ‘a virtual version patterned after the old Dimple Pinch brand from Edinburgh.’
+‘And yes, this brand is one of our best,’ Eli said, ‘a virtual version patterned after Edinburgh's old Dimple Pinch brand.’

 ‘Virtual version, what’s that,’ I asked, ‘some knock-off like this version of reality you’re trying to convince me of?
 In any case, this is a real treat… goes down more smoothly and lusciously each time.
 Pinch is one of my favourites; too bad it’s so damned expensive.’